 Skandamata leads to empowerment and prosperity.
 She is also said to be the shakti that cures skin ailments.

-The child’s six heads represent the six stars in the constellation the Pleiades (the nakshatra of Krittika) who nursed him as a babe.
+Her son’s six heads represent the six stars in the constellation of Pleiades (the nakshatra of Krittika) who nursed him as a babe.

 This Goddess is ruled by Saturn.